ElianeBriand/PDBPC/README.md

 ```

 # Tips
-*  The `ParsedPDB` structure contains mostly array of `std::shared_ptr`, you do not have to fear copies too much.
+*  The `ParsedPDB` structure contains mostly vectors of `std::shared_ptr`, you do not have to fear copies too much.

 # Bugs and improvements